hotwax/oms-documentation/Journeys/Email integration/Ready to pickup email.md

 | `shipmentId` | The ID of the shipment | Yes |
 | `emailType` | The type of the email | Yes |

-### Step 4: Deliver Email Notification

-The service calls the email platform's API to send the email details to the email integration platform, which then delivers the email notification to the customer.

-HotWax Commerce has ready integration with Listrak, a marketing automation platform.
+##### HotWax Commerce has ready integration with Listrak, a marketing automation platform.
 Here's a sample JSON file that is shared with Listrak's API for each order:
 ```
 const data = {
   "emailAddress": "sumiti.joshi@hotwax.co",